 Below are some proven practices, protocols, programs, and policies that can help to create asthma-friendly school environments.
 The following should be adopted by all schools and Local Education Agencies (LEAs):

 TIER 1 - These are the most important steps for your school and any 3 of the following may qualify a school for recognition as a gold level asthma friendly school.

 TIER 2 - These steps bolster the best practices and policies in Tier 1 and any 3 of the following may qualify a school for recognition as a silver level asthma friendly school.

 TIER 3 - Together, these steps act as a strong foundation for asthma-friendly policies & programs; and any 4 of the following may qualify a school for recognition as a bronze level asthma friendly school.

 Good news!
-Implementing these practices, in addition to other key steps, also make you eligible to be recognized as an asthma-friendly school, which honors schools, school districts, and LEAs that demonstrate a commitment to asthma-friendly strategies and practices.
+Implementing these practices, in addition to other key steps, also make you eligible to be recognized as an asthma-friendly school, which recognizes schools at bronze, silver and gold levels that demonstrate a commitment to asthma-friendly strategies and practices.

 ASTHMA & COVID-19

 Individuals with moderate to severe asthma may be at a higher risk of developing severe illness from COVID-19.
 Since COVID-19 can affect the respiratory tract, being exposed to the virus may lead to an asthma attack, and possibly acute respiratory disease and pneumonia.

 While it is a requirement to wear a mask in Vermont, if an individual has breathing difficulties or another medical or behavioral reason making it difficult to wear a mask, then this requirement may be waived.
 These decisions should be made in partnership with a health care provider or school nurse.